 Determine the data type of the array

 Every array expects the data type to be specified explicitly in its attribute Type.
 Accordingly, the array items can store values matching this type declaration only.
-Please note, new added arrays are configured per default with the data type string.
+Please note, new added arrays are configured per default with the data type int32.
 Moreover, the data type of an inherited array can't be changed retrospectively in the derived class.

 Determine the size of the array

 Every array expects the size (the capacity) to be specified explicitly in its attribute Dimension.
 The size determines how many items the array can store.
 Please note, new added arrays are configured per default with 4 items.
 Moreover, the size of an inherited array can't be changed retrospectively in the derived class.
 Also the size can't change dynamically at the runtime of the application.